-Our audit committee will consist of , and . will be the chairman of our audit committee.
-We have determined that , and satisfy the "independence" requirements of the Rule 5605(c)(2) of the Nasdaq Stock Market Listing Rules and meets the independence standards under Rule 10A-3 under the Exchange Act.
-Our audit committee will consist solely of independent directors that satisfy the Nasdaq and SEC requirements within one year of the completion of this offering.
-Our board of directors has also determined that qualifies as an "audit committee financial expert" within the meaning of the SEC rules and possesses financial sophistication within the meaning of the Nasdaq Stock Market Listing Rules.
+Our audit committee consists of Zhiwu Chen, Binghe Guo and Thomas Liu.
+Zhiwu Chen is the chairman of our audit committee.
+We have determined that Zhiwu Chen, Binghe Guo and Thomas Liu satisfy the "independence" requirements of the Rule 5605(c)(2) of the Nasdaq Stock Market Listing Rules and meets the independence standards under Rule 10A-3 under the Exchange Act.
+Our audit committee consists solely of independent directors that satisfy the Nasdaq and SEC requirements within one year of the completion of this offering.
+Our board of directors has also determined that Zhiwu Chen qualifies as an "audit committee financial expert" within the meaning of the SEC rules and possesses financial sophistication within the meaning of the Nasdaq Stock Market Listing Rules.

-The audit committee will oversee our accounting and financial reporting processes and the audits of our financial statements.
-The audit committee will be responsible for, among other things:
+The audit committee oversees our accounting and financial reporting processes and the audits of our financial statements.
+The audit committee is responsible for, among other things:

-- selecting our independent registered public accounting firm and pre-approving all auditing and non-auditing services performed by our independent registered public accounting firm; - · reviewing with the independent registered public accounting firm any audit problems or difficulties and management's response; - reviewing and approving all proposed related-party transactions, as defined in Item 404 of Regulation S-K under the Securities Act;

-- · discussing the annual audited financial statements with management and our independent registered public accounting firm; - annually reviewing and reassessing the adequacy of our audit committee charter; - reviewing the adequacy and effectiveness of our accounting and internal control policies and procedures and any steps taken to monitor and control major financial risk exposures; - meeting separately and periodically with management and our independent registered public accounting firms; - reporting regularly to the full board of directors; and - performing such other matters that are specifically delegated to our audit committee by our board of directors from time to time.
+- selecting our independent registered public accounting firm and pre-approving all auditing and non-auditing services performed by our independent registered public accounting firm; - reviewing with the independent registered public accounting firm any audit problems or difficulties and management's response; - reviewing and approving all proposed related-party transactions, as defined in Item 404 of Regulation S-K under the Securities Act; - discussing the annual audited financial statements with management and our independent registered public accounting firm; - annually reviewing and reassessing the adequacy of our audit committee charter; - reviewing the adequacy and effectiveness of our accounting and internal control policies and procedures and any steps taken to monitor and control major financial risk exposures; - meeting separately and periodically with management and our independent registered public accounting firms; - reporting regularly to the full board of directors; and - · performing such other matters that are specifically delegated to our audit committee by our board of directors from time to time.